Not All Who Wander Are Lost (album)

 Not All Who Wander Are Lost is the third solo album by American virtuoso mandolinist Chris Thile.
 It was released on Sugar Hill in 2001.

 The record builds on his previous work in that it is largely bluegrass and newgrass inspired.
 Although Not All Who Wander Are Lost was Thile's third solo album, it is widely considered his first major one, primarily based on the fact that Nickel Creek's initial success came in 2000 with their platinum debut album.

 The picture on the cover of the album was taken in June 2001 in San Francisco before a Nickel Creek show at the Great American Music Hall.

 Etymology

 The album's title is taken from a poem in J. R. R. Tolkien's The Fellowship of the Ring, The Riddle of Strider.

 The title of the song "Riddles in the Dark" is also rooted in the works of Tolkien.
 It is the title of the chapter in The Hobbit where Bilbo and Gollum compete in a contest of riddles.

-The title of the song "Club G.R.O.S.S." comes from the Calvin & Hobbes comic strip.
-The club was started by Calvin and his stuffed tiger, and stands for "Get Rid of Slimy GirlS."
+The title of the song "Club G.R.O.S.S." comes from the Calvin and Hobbes comic strip.
+The club was started by Calvin and his stuffed tiger, and stands for "Get Rid Of Slimy GirlS".